-Google Plus/Google+ has provoked a lot reactions on the Net.
+Google Plus/Google+ has provoked a lot reactions among Social Media users.
 After all Google+ is deemed the best challenger to Facebook for all those consumer eyeballs [700 million worldwide and growing for Facebook]and Web time [a Facebook session average 4-5 times longer than a Google session].Yet ye Editor has been cagey after the disasters that were Google Wave and Buzz.
 Nonetheless it is easy to see many positives about Google+.
 But one still should have concerns about the SDK/API and integration with Google’s other major services.
 As well, there has been a lot of other positive reactions but also some notable nays.
 However, before listing those it would be well to cite some of the best All About Google+ References:

 Google – the official Google blog introductory reference on what Google+ is

 SearchEngineLand – an incisive look at the Google+ vs Facebook tradeoffs

 WebAppStorm – one of the first and best getting started Guides to Google+ with plenty of screenshots and explanations for how it works

 Wired – the story on the making of Google+.

 The Yeas are significant but like ye Editor, guarded mostly.